tripartie/tpdk-client/docs/Api/SafeCheckoutApi.md

 $createdAtStrictlyBefore = 'createdAtStrictlyBefore_example'; // string |
 $createdAtAfter = 'createdAtAfter_example'; // string |
 $createdAtStrictlyAfter = 'createdAtStrictlyAfter_example'; // string |
-$metadata = ["External-ID","1254A"]; // string[] | Flattened OrderedMap for metadata.
+$metadata = [External-ID, 1254A]; // string[] | Flattened OrderedMap for metadata.
 Must be a multiple of two items count.
 Explicitly set \"null\" for desired value.
-$offerMetadata = ["External-ID","1254A"]; // string[] | Flattened OrderedMap for offer.metadata.
+$offerMetadata = [External-ID, 1254A]; // string[] | Flattened OrderedMap for offer.metadata.
 Must be a multiple of two items count.
 Explicitly set \"null\" for desired value.
 $nature = service; // string | Filter on a limited subset of nature
 $condition = NEW; // string | Filter on a limited subset of condition
 $shippingAllowed = True; // bool |